jonnonz1/nz-statute-book/acts/public/2020/covid-19-response-requirements-for-entities-modifications-and-exemptions-act-2020.md

 (3) An agency receiving the notice must make particulars about the notice (including particulars about information contained in, or accompanying, the notice) available to the public, but may do so in any way the agency thinks fit (for example, by publishing them on an Internet site).

 ### 23 Entity’s obligations to keep records
+(1) On and from 1 April 2021, the obligations that an entity has under other enactments in relation to the keeping of entity records apply to all written records and electronic communications made by or under this Part in reliance on section 10 or 13.
-On and from the end of the relevant period, the obligations that an entity has under other enactments in relation to the keeping of entity records apply to all written records and electronic communications made by or under this Part.
+(2) On and from the end of the relevant period, the obligations that an entity has under other enactments in relation to the keeping of entity records apply to all written records and electronic communications made by or under this Part in reliance on section 10A or 13A.

 ## Part 3 — Exemption powers and power to grant relief